reeeneeee/llm-ack/README.md

 **Step 0**

-Git clone this repo and make sure you have [`uv`](https://github.com/astral-sh/uv) installed.
-If you have Homebrew set up you can just do `brew install uv`.
+Git clone this repo: `git clone https://github.com/reeeneeee/llm-ack.git`

+Also, make sure you have [`uv`](https://github.com/astral-sh/uv) installed (if you have homebrew set up you can just do `brew install uv`)

 **Step 1**